+'''

 kubectl apply -f astracontrol-service-account.yaml

+'''
-- 2. Create one of the following cluster roles with sufficient permissions for a cluster to be managed by Astra Control: - Limited cluster role: This role contains the minimum permissions necessary for a cluster to be managed by Astra Control:

-a.
-Create a ClusterRole file called, for example, astra-admin-account.yaml.
+- 2. Create a limited cluster role with the minimum permissions necessary for a cluster to be managed by Astra Control: - a.
+Create a ClusterRole file called astra-admin-account.yaml.

 Adjust the name and namespace as needed.
 If changes are made here, you should apply the same changes in the following steps.